 That may seem obvious.
 But dig a little deeper and things get more complex.

-So, what’s an organization to do?
+In light of these association trends, what’s an organization to do?

 Here are four tips for improving your value proposition using technology.

-1. Re-evaluate your value propositions.
+1. Reevaluate your value proposition.

-Read up on industry research around member engagement and loyalty.
+- Read up on industry research around member engagement and loyalty.

-Conduct member surveys and focus groups to identify the challenges your members face each day and what content and tools your members need to be successful.
+- Conduct member surveys and focus groups to identify the challenges your members face each day and what content and tools your members need to be successful.

-Map out your members’ pain points and how new value propositions might help alleviate those challenges.
+- Map out your members’ pain points and how new value propositions might help alleviate those challenges.

 2. Consider the member journey.